pycba.analysis.BeamAnalysis#

 Plot bending moment, shear force, and deflection diagrams.

-Produces a three-panel figure of bending moment, shear force, and deflection along the beam.
+Produces a figure of bending moment, shear force, and deflection along the beam.
 Bending moment is plotted with the sagging-positive convention (y-axis inverted so sagging appears below the beam line).
+By default the loaded-beam schematic is drawn as a top panel sharing the x-axis, so the model and its load effects can be read together.

 Has no effect and prints a warning if analyze() has not been called yet.